Skip to Content

 Department of Plant Science

-Established in 2011 E.C alongside six others department, the department of Plant Science at Daye Campus of Hawassa University works as center for academic excellence and scientific eminence.
+Established in 2011 E.C. alongside six other departments, the Department of Plant Science at Hawassa University, Daye Campus, serves as a center of academic excellence and scientific advancement.

-The department is strongly focused on supporting student’s success and ensuring educational quality.
-This dedication was formally recognized in 2015 E.C academic year the competition was done at department level in a campus and the plant science department was ranked in second for its contribution of quality education, handling students, providing quality service and engaged on problem solving research and community service and overall department performance.
+The Department is strongly committed to supporting student success and ensuring educational quality.
+This dedication was formally acknowledged in the 2015 E.C. academic year, when the Plant Science Department ranked second in a campus wide departmental competition for its contributions to quality education, effective student support, service delivery, and engagement in problem solving research and community service.